Davydd Greenwood

-Davydd Greenwood (born 1942) is the Goldwin Smith Professor of Anthropology and Director of the Institute for European Studies at Cornell University.
+Davydd Greenwood (born 1942) is a Distinguished Professor Emeritus of Anthropology and Director of the Institute for European Studies at Cornell University.

 Known action researcher, Greenwood has conducted studies in the Spanish Basque Country, where he analysed Mondragón Corporation, empowerment and cooperatives phenomena.
 He currently focuses on the future of university idea, in the era of corporate culture.

 Greenwood was elected Corresponding Member of the Spanish Royal Academy of Moral and Political Sciences.